CBIIT/R-cometsAnalytics/RPackageSource/README.md

 ```
 devtools::install_github("CBIIT/R-cometsAnalytics/RPackageSource")
 ```
-# Vignette
-[Click here](https://cbiit.github.io/R-cometsAnalytics/cometsvignette_v1.5.html) to view a detailed vignette that outlines the basic steps of the software.

 # Example Data
 We have provided an example input file for users to mimic when creating their own.
 This data can be found in the folder inst/extdata.